Right to silence

 The right to silence is a legal principle which guarantees any individual the right to refuse to answer questions from law enforcement officers or court officials.
-It is a legal right recognized, explicitly or by convention, in many of the world's legal systems.
+It is a legal right recognised, explicitly or by convention, in many of the world's legal systems.

 The right covers a number of issues centered on the right of the accused or the defendant to refuse to comment or provide an answer when questioned, either prior to or during legal proceedings in a court of law.
 This can be the right to avoid self-incrimination or the right to remain silent when questioned.
 The right may include the provision that adverse inferences cannot be made by the judge or jury regarding the refusal by a defendant to answer questions before or during a trial, hearing or any other legal proceeding.
 This right constitutes only a small part of the defendant's rights as a whole.

 The origin of the right to silence is attributed to Sir Edward Coke's challenge to the ecclesiastical courts and their ex officio oath.
 In the late 17th century, it became established in the law of England as a reaction to the excesses of the royal inquisitions in these courts.
 In the United States, informing suspects of their right to remain silent and of the consequences for giving up that right forms a key part of the Miranda warning.